 - Social deficits

-Figure: Activity, hyperactivity, anxiety, and repetitive behavior of male Fmr1-KO mice at the age of 7 weeks.
-Activity (A) and hyperactivity (B) measured in the open field test, time spent in open arms of the open field test (C), and time spent grooming in the auto-grooming test (D) of Fmr1-KO compared to C57BL/6JRj mice. n = 15 per group.
-Unpaired t-test; mean + SEM; **p<0.01.
+Figure 1: Hyperactivity, altered anxiety, auto-grooming, and social deficits of male Fmr1-KO mice at the age of 7-10 weeks.
+Hyperactivity measured by open field test (A), increased anxiety measured by elevated plus maze test (B), increased repetitive behavior (C) measured by the time spent self-grooming in the auto-grooming test, and social deficits (D) measured by the ultrasonic vocalization test in male Fmr1-KO compared to C57BL/6JRJ mice. n = 15 per group.
+Unpaired t-test; mean + SEM; *p<0.05, **p<0.01.

-QPS Neuropharmacology offers a custom-tailored study design for this model and we are flexible to accommodate to your special interest.
+QPS Neuropharmacology offers a custom-tailored study design for Fmr1-KO mice, and we are flexible to accommodate to your special interests.
 We are also happy to advice you and propose study designs.
-A typical turnaround time from agreement to the study plan to the final report is about 3 months.
-Animals will be purchased right after your order.
-Animals of all age groups are typically available without any delay.
-Fmr1-KO mice show relevant features of Fragile X Syndrome already at young age.
-This allows for extraordinarily fast turn-around times.
+Animals will be purchased right after your order Fmr1-KO mice show relevant features of fragile X syndrome already at young age.
+This allows for extraordinarily fast processing times.
 Furthermore, C57BL/6 mice are available as control animals needed for proper study design.

-We would be happy to test your compounds in the Fmr1-KO mouse model!
+We are happy to evaluate the efficacy of your compound in the Fmr1-KO mouse model!
 The most common readouts are: